 After finishing off the daily chores, one must give attention to the physical and mental health.
 From 6 am to 7 am, do some physical exercises and yoga.
 It is also suggested that one must meditate regularly to keep the mind and soul healthy and keep being motivated throughout the day.

 Get Immersed in Newspapers (7 am to 8 am)

 After a session of physical exercise/ yoga and meditation, know about the recent happening in the world by reading any standard English newspaper.
-By reading the newspaper, individuals not only improve their general awareness but also enhances their reading and comprehending skills.
+By reading the newspaper, individuals not only improve their general awareness but also enhance their reading and comprehending skills.